D-Bus: Overview

 D-Bus provides a software-bus abstraction that gathers all the communications among a group of processes over a single shared virtual channel.
 Processes connected to a bus do not know how it is internally implemented, but the D-Bus specification guarantees that all processes connected to the bus can communicate with each other through it.
-D-Bus incurs at least a 2.5x performance loss over one-to-one IPC.

 Linux desktop environments take advantage of the D-Bus facilities by instantiating multiple buses, notably: